trash/trash.github.io/_posts/2015-05-09-month-development-february-09.md

 And two: gameplay is hard.
 Specifically making a game *fun* is really, *really* hard.
 It's hilarious because I think about some of the stuff I've been working on recently like pathfinding and rendering.
 These things may have seemed arcane or overly algorithmic and challenging before --- and they are or, can be, for sure --- but what's truly difficult is getting that secret formula to make a game *click* and just be fun. "*Just* be fun."

-But then that's just game development in a nut shell ain't it?

 ## So, What's Next